 A West Coast survey showed that more than 90 percent of people had a Smokefree home, and more than 80 percent had a Smokefree car.

 Auahi Kore and the health of Māori and Pacific people

 Community and Public Health is committed to addressing the particular issues that contribute to smoking in the Māori and Pacific communities.

 Our staff promote and support smokefree while working with Māori and Pacific communities in many settings including marae, churches, schools and workplaces.

 Staff at Community and Public Health also work with other organisations on joint projects and an annual celebration of World Smokefree Day (31st May).

-- encouraging community, workplaces and other organisations to support the Smokefree Aotearoa 2025 goal;
+- encouraging workplaces and community organisations to support the Smokefree Aotearoa 2025 goal;

-- working with health professionals in hospital and general practice to ensure they are providing advice and support to patients who smoke;
+- working with health professionals in hospitals and medical practices to ensure they are providing advice and support to patients who smoke;

-- Working with social service organisations to become more skilled in addressing Smokefree with their clients.
+- helping social service organisations to up-skill around addressing smokefree with their clients; and

 Ph: +64 3 364 1777

 Ph: +64 3 687 2600

 The Smokefree Environments and Regulated Products Act 1990 requires all internal areas of workplaces, licensed premises and certain public enclosed premises to be Smokefree.